chaos-mesh/chaos-mesh/doc/dev_hello_world.md

   name: hello-world
   namespace: chaos-testing
 ```

-And apply it:
+5. Apply the chaos.

 ```
 kubectl apply -f chaos.yaml
 kubectl get HelloWorldChaos -n chaos-testing
 ```

-And try to check out the `Hello World!` result:
+Now you should be able to check the `Hello World!` result in the log:

 ```
 kubectl logs chaos-controller-manager-{pod-post-fix} -n chaos-testing
+# {pod-post-fix} is a random string generated by k8s
 ```
-The `pod-post-fix` is the random string generated by k8s, my pod name is `chaos-controller-manager-7fcc54c658-gnkjk`, you can check out yours by `kubectl get pods --namespace chaos-testing|grep chaos-controller-manager`.

-With the command `kubectl logs ...`, you should see the `Hello World!`.
+## Next steps

+Congratulations!
+You have just added a chaos type for Chaos Mesh successfully.
+Let us know if you run into any issues during the process.
+If you feel like doing other type of contributions , refer to [Add facilities to chaos daemon].